 .

-You can also use a class object as a key.
+You can also use a class object as a key (not an instance of that class,

 The reason for this limitation—and the reason maps are called “hash tables” in other languages—is that each key is used to generate a numeric hash code.
 This lets a map locate the value associated with a key in constant time, even in very large maps.
 Since Wren only knows how to hash certain built-in types, only those can be used as keys.